egonzcar/adidas-java-coding-challenge-2022/README.md

 - The communications among the different services, either sync or async.
 - API documentation using Swagger, API BluePrint or the tool you feel more comfortable with.

-Do not forget our challenge Non Functional Requirements:
+Do not forget our challenge Non-Functional Requirements:
 - **Security** for non-public services
 - Proper **exception handling** and REST responses.​
 - Unit **testing** for meaningful code (business logic / services).​